 The SPDR Gold Shares (GLD), which debuted in November 2004, is the oldest and largest U.S.-traded gold ETF—and a model for most gold ETFs that have been launched since then.

-Like so many of its descendants, GLD allows you to own a fractional interest in physical gold bullion, saving you the aforementioned hassles of physical gold ownership.
-At the fund’s inception, iShares stored that bullion in vaults in London, but has since expanded its storage to New York and Zurich.
+Like so many funds that followed, GLD allows you to own a fractional interest in physical gold bullion, saving you the aforementioned hassles of physical gold ownership.
+Originally, iShares kept that bullion in vaults in London, but it has since expanded its storage to New York and Zurich.

+And that’s it.
+That’s all there is to it.
 Physical gold ETFs are extremely simple.
 You buy shares.
 Shares represent gold stored somewhere.
 Gold prices go up, shares go up.
 Gold prices go down, shares go down.
-Easy peasy.

-Per the former, which is something that long-term investors value, GLD is … well, honestly, it’s terrible.
+Per the former, which is something that long-term investors value, GLD is … not great, actually.
 It’s one of the most expensive physical gold ETFs at 0.40% in annual fees.
-GLD has a market-leading $100 billion in assets despite its costs—you can instead chalk that up to its trader-friendliness, 20-plus years of trading history, and unmatched name recognition in the space.
+GLD has a market-leading $179 billion in assets despite its costs—you can instead chalk that up to its trader-friendliness, 20-plus years of trading history, and unmatched name recognition in the space.

 Want to learn more about GLD?
-Check out the SPDR provider site.
+Check out the State Street Investment Management provider site.

 - Style: Physical gold